hyansuper/spotmicro/README.md

 ## Run
 ```
-roslaunch spotmicro bringup.launch mode:=[rviz/sim/pi]
+roslaunch spotmicro bringup.launch mode:=[rviz/sim/pi] gait:=[walk/discontinuous]
 ```
-to launch it in RViz animation, gazebo simulation or bring up the real robot.<br/>
+to launch it in RViz animation(the default), gazebo simulation or bring up the real robot.<br/>
 To bring up the real robot, you may need to customize `spotmicro/pi_ros_remote.sh` and `spotmicro/spotmicro/launch/machine.launch` files

+I implemented two gaits.
+The walk gait is more natrual, but discontinuous gait is more stable.

 ### Input topic:
 * `/cmd_vel`: control angular and linear velocity just like the turtlesim program.